GECKODocs/docs2/docs/user_preferences.md

 ### Notifications
 #### Workspace
 If you want to receive notifications when you are added to a Workspace, check this box.

+### API Access

+**API Token**

+If you woulk like to access GECKOs APIs and bring automation please copy your unique token and refer to
+<a href="https://app.swaggerhub.com/apis/GeckoGovernance/api/0.1">API Documentation</a>